 |... the three slots on the front of the computer.|

 Slide the hard drive cage down until it snaps into place.

-NOTE:Make sure the front tabs on the hard drive cage are correctly inserted into the slots on the front of the PC.
+NOTE:Make sure the front tabs on the hard drive cage are correctly inserted into the slots on the front of the computer.

-Replace the two screws that secure the hard drive cage to the PC.
+Replace the two screws that secure the hard drive cage to the computer.

 If you are adding an additional hard drive, not replacing a hard drive, connect the SATA data cable for the new hard drive to the next available SATA connector on the mother board.

-NOTE:The SATA data connectors on your mother board may look slightly different than the example.
+NOTE:The SATA data connectors on your mother board might look slightly different from the connectors in the example.

 Replace the front panel and the side panel, and then reconnect the cables.

 CAUTION:MBR or NTFS partitions are limited to 2 TB (without using dynamic disks and volume sets).
 If you are installing a hard drive that is 2 TB or greater, HP recommends formatting the drive using GPT partitions.